Automotive engineering: industry sector overview

 Trends and developments in the automotive industry

-What it's like working in automotive engineering
+What it's like working in the automotive industry

-Getting a graduate job in automotive engineering
+Getting an engineering graduate job in the automotive industry

 Formal graduate schemes are a common entry route.
 Later, engineers can decide whether to pursue a career path in a very technical role or in project management or people management.